 Batch processing mode

-With Ikomia STUDIO, you can build custom image processing pipelines easily, in a no-code manner.
-We often use few images or videos while developing new workflows to address a specific application.
-However, the validation phase needs a lot more data to check reliability and accuracy.
-This is when the Batch Processing mode comes into play.
-To clarify, it extends the STUDIO and provides the ability to iterate over a large set of data.
+However, during the validation phase, a larger dataset is required to ensure reliability and accuracy.
+This is where the Batch Processing mode comes into play.
+It extends the STUDIO and provides the ability to iterate over a large set of data.

 Set inputs